Louise Élisabeth de Bourbon

-Louise Élisabeth de Bourbon (22 November 1693–27 May 1775) was a daughter of Louis III de Bourbon, Prince of Condé, and his wife, Louise Françoise de Bourbon, légitimée de France, a legitimised daughter of King Louis XIV of France and his famous mistress, Madame de Montespan.
+Louise Élisabeth de Bourbon (22 November 1693–27 May 1775) was a daughter of Louis III de Bourbon, Prince of Condé, and his wife, Louise Françoise de Bourbon, légitimée de France, a legitimised daughter of King Louis XIV and his famous mistress, Madame de Montespan.

 She was the wife of Louis Armand II de Bourbon, Prince of Conti.
-It was Louise Élisabeth who presented Madame de Pompadour to the court of King Louis XV of France.
+It was Louise Élisabeth who presented Madame de Pompadour to the court of King Louis XV.
 Louise Élisabeth was the Duchess of Étampes in her own right, having succeeded to the title at the death of her aunt, Marie Anne de Bourbon, Dowager Duchess of Vendôme.
 The county of Sancerre, previously held by her brother Louis Henri I, Prince of Condé, also became her property in 1740 at his death.

 Biography

 Louise Élisabeth was born on 22 November 1693, at the Palace of Versailles.
 As a member of the House of Bourbon-Condé, she was a princesse du sang.
 In youth, she was known at court as Mademoiselle de Charolais, a style later borne by her younger sister.
 Her parents' second daughter, and third child, she was one of nine children.
 She was baptised in the chapel of Versailles on 24 November 1698 with her brother Louis Henri and her sister Louise Anne.